 Up-to-date prophylaxis recommendations should be obtained in consultation with local and state health departments and the CDC.
 Facilities should ensure that policies are in place to identify and manage healthcare workers exposed to infectious patients [1].

-More specific recommendations, a reference list, a directory of FBI field offices, and a directory of State and Territorial Public Health Directors are included in the APIC Bioterrorism Readiness Plan, which can be found on the APIC website (https:// apic.org) [104].
+More specific recommendations, a reference list, a directory of FBI field offices, and a directory of State and Territorial Public Health Directors are included in the APIC Bioterrorism Readiness Plan, which can be found on the APIC Emergency Preparedness website (https://apic.org/professional-practice/emergency-preparedness) [123].